pankajsao11/serverless-webapp/README.md

 ![api-a](https://github.com/user-attachments/assets/7763c47b-6dbe-4a95-8d3a-1efdd0619efe)
 ![api-b](https://github.com/user-attachments/assets/87699145-403e-46c3-8b15-ea2e8bc6effb)

+## REST API
+A REST API, or RESTful API, is a type of application programming interface that uses HTTP requests to access and use data.
+The "REST" stands for Representational State Transfer, which is an architectural style for networked applications.
+REST APIs use standard HTTP methods and are widely used for web and mobile applications.

+How a REST API works :-
+A REST API enables communication between a client and a server.
+Request: A client (e.g., a web browser or mobile app) sends an HTTP request to an API endpoint (a URL) to perform a specific action.
+Resource: The endpoint URL identifies the resource—any piece of content or data on the server that the client wants to access.
+Method: The request includes an HTTP method, which tells the server what kind of operation to perform.
+These commonly correspond to CRUD (Create, Read, Update, Delete) actions.
+Response: The server processes the request and sends a response back to the client.
+This includes an HTTP status code indicating success or failure, and often a representation of the resource, typically in JSON format.

+Common HTTP methods:-
+REST APIs use standard HTTP methods to define the action for a given request:
+GET: Retrieves a representation of a resource.
+This is used to read data.
+POST: Creates a new resource on the server.
+PUT: Replaces an existing resource with new data.
+PATCH: Applies partial updates to a resource.
+DELETE: Removes a resource.
 ```
 #CORS: CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers that allows or denies requests for resources from one domain to be made from a different domain.
 It is a mechanism that allows web servers to specify which domains are permitted to access the resources they serve.
 ```